christensenacademy/christensen-academy/modules/beginning-actionscript/textpage/textpage.md

 ##Variables

 Every program stores information of some kind.
 Think about a computer game.
-A game needs to store things like health, points, and the time remaining in the game.
+A game needs to store things like health, points, and the names of the players in the game.
 All of this information or data is stored in **variables**.
 When you think of variables in programming, try not to think of them in the same way that you might think of variables in math class.
 In math, variables represent something that is unknown.
 In programming, variables are like little buckets or containers that store something.
-Sometimes variables store numbers, but they can also store text, sounds, and other objects like instances of movie clip symbols.
+Sometimes variables store numbers, but they can also store text (called "strings"), sounds, and other objects like instances of movie clip symbols.

 In ActionScript 3.0, you can *declare* (i.e., make) new variables by typeing `var` followed by the name you want to give to the variable, a colon, and the type of data you want to store in the variable.